jcolag/ProceduralStories/README.md

 You can modify the number of people generated and the northernmost latitude with command-line arguments.
 This being a lazily-written script, these arguments are determined by position, the count followed by the latitude.
 The command:

  > `node generate.js 5 50`

+then, will create five characters originating from no further north than 50N.